dfkaye/simplegraph/README.md

     npm run simple

-rawgithub test page
+rawgit test page
 -------------------

-In order to verify that the test suite runs locally or on rawgithub - and rather than re-create the tests using jasmine, QUnit, or what-have-you, I now [use browserify](http://browserify.org) to create a test-bundle starting with the test suite file itself.
+In order to verify that the test suite runs locally or on rawgit - and rather than re-create the tests using jasmine, QUnit, or what-have-you, I now [use browserify](http://browserify.org) to create a test-bundle starting with the test suite file itself.
 This pulls in the `tape` module and its dependencies